saket/telephoto/docs/zoomableimage/index.md

 # Zoomable Image

-A _drop-in_ replacement for async `Image()` composables with support for pan & zoom gestures.
-For images that are large enough to not fit in memory, sub&#8209;sampling is automatically enabled so that they're displayed without any loss of detail when fully zoomed in.
+A _drop-in_ replacement for async `Image()` composables featuring support for pan & zoom gestures and automatic sub-sampling of large images.
+This ensures that images maintain their intricate details even when fully zoomed in, without causing any `OutOfMemory` exceptions.

 === "Coil"
     ```groovy